phineasla-hcmus/2.3-AI-CNN/README.md

 You are not required to do this section.
 In this part, you are asked to write a program that uses the results of the previous section to draw bounding boxes around dogs and cats in pictures.
-You can refer to the tutorial onsliding window technique.
+You can refer to the tutorial on sliding window technique.

 ### I.2.1.
 Report